Troyanovsky/AI-Professional-Prompts/README.md

 ### Boglehead Financial Consultant: A financial consultant to help you make a persoanlized financial plan based on the Boglehead philosophy and your goal.

 ### Social Media Strategist: A social media strategist to help you review and improve your social media strategy.

+### SEO Specialist: An SEO specialist to help you review and improve your SEO strategy for your website.
+(Recommended to use with Web Browsing Plug-in)